wiecosystem/Bluetooth/doc/devices/huami.health.scale2.md

 #### Erase history record
 Send 0x06 0x12 0x00 0x00, you should receive a response that is 0x16 0x06 0x12 0x00 0x01

+#### Enable LED display
+Send 0x04 0x02 to enable, 0x04 0x03 to disable

+#### Calibrate
+Send 0x06 0x05 0x00 0x00

+#### Self test
+Send 0x04 0x01 to enable 0x04 0x04 to disable

+### Set Sandglass Mode
+Send 0x06 [mode] 0x00 where mode is an uint16 that equals 0x000A or 0x000B

+### Get Sandglass Mode
+Read and if mode is set, it is equal to 0x03 0x00

 #### Start One Foot Measure
 Register to notifications and send 0x06 0x0f 0x00 0x00
 You should get a notification like 0x06 0x0f 0x00 [flags] [time]\*2